If you’re from Alaska, you’re probably familiar with Alaska’s most common types of bees.

 Sweat bees are also called sudoriferous, which means they produce work or sudor.
 The sudor attracts them to this body part and helps them survive.

-These types of bees in Alaska feed off of nectar, but it’s only their larvae that can take advantage of human sweat to grow and thrive.
+These bees in Alaska feed off of nectar, but only their larvae can use human sweat to grow and thrive.

 Other types of bees include honeybees, bumblebees, mason bees, leafcutter bees, mining bees, and carpenter bees.